Rock Hill Cardinals: 1964 to 1966: St. Louis Cardinals affiliate

 (1965) Baseball Hall of Fame member Steve Carlton, St. Louis Cardinals Carlton went 10–1 pitching for Rock Hill in 1964, his first professional season.

 The 1964 Rock Hill Cardinals placed second in the eight-team Western Carolinas League overall regular season standings.
 Led by manager Hal Smith, the Cardinals placed second in the regular season standings with a 76–51 record, finishing just 0.5 game behind the first place Salisbury Dodgers (77–51).
 With the league playing a split season schedule, Rock Hill won the first–half standings, while Salisbury won the second–half standings, qualifying both for the playoff.
 In the playoff Final, the Salisbury Dodgers defeated Rock Hill 2 games to 1 for the championship.

 At age 19, in his first professional season, Baseball Hall of Fame member Steve Carlton pitched for the 1964 Rock Hill Cardinals.
 With Rock Hill, Carlton compiled a 10–1 record with a 1.03 ERA and 91 strikeouts in 78 innings.
 A pitcher at Miami-Dade Community College, Carlton had received a $5,000 bonus when he signed with the St. Louis Cardinals organization in October 1963.
 Carlton was first assigned to the Class A Rock Hill Cardinals to begin the 1964 season.
 After his initial success at Rock Hill, during the 1964 season, he was promoted first to the Winnipeg Goldeyes and then to the Tulsa Oilers to complete his first professional season with 15 total wins.
 Carlton made his major league debut with the St. Louis Cardinals in April 1965.
 In 24 seasons of major league pitching, Carlton won 329 games and four Cy Young Awards.

 In 1965, the Rock Hill Cardinals continued play as Baseball Hall of Fame member Sparky Anderson became the new manager of Rock Hill and led the Cardinals team to the Western Carolinas League championship.
 After stating, "If I can’t win with this club, I ought to be fired," Anderson had indeed been fired after managing the Toronto Maple Leafs of the Class AAA International League in 1964.
 The St. Louis Cardinals organization and general manager Bob Howsam hired Anderson to manage their Rock Hill affiliate just before the start of 1965 season.

-Baseball Hall of Fame member Sparky Anderson, manager Detroit Tigers Anderson managed Rock Hill to the league championship in 1965.
+(1984) Sparky Anderson, manager Detroit Tigers.
+A member of the Baseball Hall of Fame, Anderson managed Rock Hill to the 1964 Western Carolinas League.